pricheta/Factorio/README.md

-That repository contans pricheta's blueprints
+A repository to collect my own blueprints